bluffingo/OpenSB2/README.md

 If you have any issues setting the Docker images up for a dev instance contact @rgbagain in the Qobo development GC.
 I'd be happy to help.

 ## Regarding OpenSB
-bitQobo is not compatible with OpenSB databases, and vice versa.
+OpenSB2 is not compatible with OpenSB databases, and vice versa.